-First, clear the current selection by selecting Clear in the Selection area under the Map Tab.
-This will make sure that no features are selected before beginning the new query.
-In the Select Layer By Attribute Pane, make sure that the Layer Name or Table View is set to towns .
-Leave the Selection type set to New П selection.
-Add a Clause.
-In the new clause, set the field to "POPULATION" the operator to "is Greater Than" and the Value to 14000.
-Click Add to add the clause to the query.
-Click Add clause again to add the second clause.
-Click Run to execute the query.
-You v vill now save the result to a new feature class.
-Right-click on the towns layer in the Contents Pane.
-Select Data followed by Export Features.
-This should load the Copy Features Tool .
-In this tool, the Input Features should be set to towns layer.
-Name the Output Feature Class large_towns .
-Click Run to execute the tool. arge_towns layer should be added to your Contents Pane and map.
-It d contain only ten point features. polyg vill now create Thiessen polygons around the ten largest towns.
-These ons will represent all areas that are closer to one town than any of the towns.
-In the Geoprocessing Pane, select Toolboxes.
+- First, clear the current selection by selecting Clear in the Selection area under the Map Tab.
+This will make sure that no features are selected before beginning the new query. - In the Select Layer By Attribute Pane, make sure that the Layer Name or Table View is set to towns.
+Leave the Selection type set to New Selection. - □ In the clause, set the field to "POPULATION" the operator to "is Greater Than" and the Value to 14000. - □ Click Add Clause to add the second clause. - □ Click Apply to execute the query.

+You will now save the result to a new feature class.

+- □ Right-click on the towns layer in the Contents Pane. - Select Data followed by Export Features.
+This should load the Export Features Tool. - □ In this tool, the Input Features should be set to towns layer. - □ Name the Output Feature Class large_towns. - □ Click OK to execute the tool.

+The large_towns layer should be added to your Contents Pane and map.
+It should contain only ten point features.

+You will now create Thiessen polygons around the ten largest towns.
+These polygons will represent all areas that are closer to one town than any of the other towns.

+- □ In the Geoprocessing Pane, select Toolboxes.
 This will open the ArcToolbox directory.

-Navigate to Analysis Tools followed by Proximity.
-Click on Create Thiessen Polygons .
-Set the Input Features to the large_towns layer.
-Name the output feature class t_polys .
-Set the Output Fields to All fields.
-Click Run to execute the tool.
+- □ Navigate to Analysis Tools followed by Proximity.

+- □ Click on Create Thiessen Polygons.

+- □ Set the Input Features to the large_towns layer.

+- □ Name the output feature class t_polys.

+- □ Set the Output Fields to All fields.

+- □ Click Run to execute the tool.

+Geoproce ssing ~ 4 X

+\bigcirc Create Thiessen Polygons \oplus

+Parameters Environments ?

+Input Featu Iarge_town ires ns ~ 🚞 🖊 •

+t_polys iture Class

+Output Fiel ds

+All fields ~

 The polygons should cover the entire state.
-However they were not clipped to the state extent.
+However, they were not clipped to the state extent.
 We will clip the polygon down to the state extent using the Clip Tool.

-- ☐ In the Geoprocessing Pane, select Toolboxes.
-This will open the ArcToolbox directory. - □ Navigate to Analysis Tools followed by Extract. - ☐ Click on Clip. - □ Set the Input Features to the t_polys layer. - ☐ Set the Clip Features to the counties layer. - □ Name the output t_polys_clip. - □ Click Run to execute the tool.
+- In the Geoprocessing Pane, select Toolboxes.
+This will open the ArcToolbox directory. - Navigate to Analysis Tools followed by Extract. - □ Click on Clip. - Set the Input Features to the t_polys layer. - Set the Clip Features to the counties layer. - □ Name the output t_polys_clip. - □ Click Run to execute the tool.